achristen/Meteobike/readme.md

 The GPS track is stored by the Raspberry on the desktop as a comma-separated file.

-If the Raspberry is in the same WLAN as the host computer, then you can easily establish an FTP connection and copy this file to the host (on the Mac, for example with "Cyberduck").
+If the Raspberry is in the same WLAN as the host computer, then you can easily establish an FTP connection and copy this file to the host (for example with FileZilla).

-### Simple web-based visualization
+### Workshop 3 - Simple web-based visualization

 A first graphical representation of the track can be done place on the website http://www.gpsvisualizer.com/map_input